-- Carlson Administration Building housing such departments as the President's Office, Finance Office, Registrar, and Financial Aid.
+- Carlson Administration Building housing such departments as the President's Office, Finance Office, Alumni and Parent Engagement and the Registrar

 - Although it indicates graduates of Gustavus, students most often are referring to Alumni Hall, a large meeting/programming room in the upper level of Johnson Student Union.

 - Linneaus Arboretum is a 135-acres on-campus arboretum.

 - Area Coordinators

 - Area Coordinators are live-in, residential life professional staff who supervise Collegiate Fellows and monitor the environment for a cluster of residence halls.

 - Collegiate Fellows work for Residential Life and are carefully selected, upper-class students assigned to assist students living in the residence halls.
 CFs are trained to be familiar with the campus, faculty, resources, and residential and academic procedures.